-Serrated: Very useful when it comes to man made materials like ropes and cords.
+Serrated: Very useful when it comes to man-made materials like ropes and cords.
 They can really chomp into difficult mediums, but a biased user might say that their serrated is only used when their plain edge is dull.
-These puppies are nearly impossible to sharpen, and are often sent back to the manufacturer to be properly sharpened.
+These puppies are nearly impossible to sharpen and are often sent back to the manufacturer to be properly sharpened.

 Plain Edge: If you can manage to keep your edge sharp, it can also chomp through those tricky materials.
 It’s super versatile, stays sharp for longer, and you can easily sharpen it yourself.
-It may be trickier to cut through a loaf of bread, but in certain cultures its considered violent to take a knife to bread!
+It may be trickier to cut through a loaf of bread, but in certain cultures it’s considered violent to take a knife to bread!
 They would rather rip it with their hands, neat huh?

 What Are My Options of Material?

 Obsidian: A very cool option.
 Obsidian is a naturally occurring volcanic glass formed as an igneous rock.
-It is very hard, brittle, and when it fractures it does so it millions of tiny shards.
+It is very hard, brittle, and when it fractures it does so it’s millions of tiny shards.
 These shards are probably what the very first bipeds used as cutting tools.
-Due to its capability for thinness and sharpness, its often used in surgical settings, but these are very delicate practices.
+Due to its capability for thinness and sharpness, it’s often used in surgical settings, but these are very delicate practices.
 It is one of the most brittle options so it may not last very long in your pocket!

 Surgical Steel: If a knife says surgical steel, run away from it.
-This is an indicator that the manufacturer takes you for a fool, when they know that this term is confusing and pretty much meaningless.
-It’s meant to indicate that your knife will stay sharp and shiny, when all they really mean is that it is stainless steel.
+This is an indicator that the manufacturer takes you for a fool when they know that this term is confusing and pretty much meaningless.
+It’s meant to indicate that your knife will stay sharp and shiny when all they really mean is that it is stainless steel.

 Stainless Steel: It contains a large amount of chromium, this is a metallic element that prevents the blade from tarnishing and rusting.
 Almost all pocket knives are made from variants of stainless steel.
 Look for manufacturers that actually included the specific type of metal (VG10, AUS8), these guys are taking you seriously.

 Carbon Steel: There are high carbon steel pocket knives, but considering most people use their EDC’s in a rough and tumble kind of fashion, high carbon steel is going to wear more quickly.
-It may be super flashy and sharp, but it won’t last you on a month long camping trip with no sharpener.
+It may be super flashy and sharp, but it won’t last you on a month-long camping trip with no sharpener.

 This is pretty straight forward.
 If it looks like it was designed by Ed Hardy, you don’t want it.
 Minimalism is best for most things.
-Wavy edges and pointless divots don’t serve a purpose, and in the end will require more cleaning and hinder sharpening abilities.
+Wavy edges and pointless divots don’t serve a purpose, and in the end, will require more cleaning and hinder sharpening abilities.